-Early next morning, with the Zoo closed to the public, a number of zoo keepers and other zoo staff gathered around the elephant enclosure and looked on as one of the two vets present injected Dora with an anaesthetic.
-During the next several minutes Dora grew gradually less steady on her feet and a few of us followed her around, pushing hard against her when necessary to try to prevent her from falling over and possibly injuring herself.
-We also wanted her to go down with her suspect tusk on the upper side for ease of access by the vets.
+Early next morning, with the Zoo closed to visitors, the elephant keepers and some other zoo staff gathered around the elephant enclosure and looked on as one of the two vets present injected Dora with an anaesthetic.
+During the next several minutes Dora grew gradually less steady on her feet and a few of us followed her around, pushing hard against her when necessary to try to prevent her from falling over prematurely and possibly injuring herself.
 Finally, Dora's legs began to buckle and she sank, relatively gently, to the ground.
-She then rolled into a natural position on her side, thankfully with the suspect tusk on the upper side.
+Zoo keepers then rolled her on to her side with the suspect tusk on the upper side and easily accessible.
 Pretty well perfect so far!

-The vets immediately started their examination of Dora's tusk; they leaned over her head as they worked away, occasionally stopping for a brief conversation or to pace around the small, prostrate elephant as though trying to get a better angle on things.
-Everything seemed to be going well as the vets, quietly but intently, got on with the job.
+The vets soon started their examination of Dora's tusk and the tissues around its base; they leaned over her head as they worked away, occasionally stopping for a brief conversation or to pace around the small, prostrate elephant as though trying to get a better angle on things.
+Everything seemed to be going well as the vets quietly got on with the job.
 A huge clump of tropical bamboo nearby provided valuable shade and responded to the occasional light breeze by gently rustling its long green leaves at us as though whispering quiet encouragement.

 Dora's death - the photo above was taken after the post mortem examination and while the butchers were dismembering the carcase on the left.
-The Zoo was closed to visitors that day!
+The Zoo was closed that day.

 Then...
-Disaster fell.
+Disaster!
 In what seemed was the mere twinkling of an eye, our world crashed around us.

 Dora, our forest elephant, died!
 She simply stopped breathing and lay dead on the ground before us!
-I could find no words that conveyed the impact of what had happened.
-Many watching were in a state of speechless disbelief.
-The vets were also shocked - and mystified.
+I could hardy believe what had happened and I remember staring at the dead body for a long time in disbelief.
+The zoo staff present looked shocked and upset as indeed did the vets.